ScorexFoundation/sigmastate-interpreter/docs/aot-jit-switch.md

-Thus, we have 8 different validation contexts multiplied by 2 node versions having in total 16 validation rules as summarized in the following table, which specifies the action a node have to take in the given contexts.
+Thus, we have 8 different validation contexts multiplied by 2 node versions having in total 16 validation rules as summarized in the following table, which specifies the _validation action_ a node have to take in the given contexts.

 Rule#| SF Status| Block Type| Script Version | Release | Validation Action
 -----|----------|-----------|----------------|---------|--------